The-Cloud-Resume-Chalenge/challeng-part-1/README.md

 To reset all variables, run `script_reset.sh` from the root of your folder.
 Ensure it reads `"Terraform destroying the static website succeeded"` to verify successful deletion of resources.

-## Learn More
-For more details, check my comprehensive step-by-step guide on the Cloud Resume Challenge.
-It's available on my blog post [here](https://devopsmajid.hashnode.dev/cloud-resume-challenge-part-1).

-Adopt automated deployment to make your resume stand out with its professional, modern aura.